apigee-127/swagger-tools/docs/README.md

 * [CLI][swagger-tools-cli]: The command line interface for swagger-tools
 * [Middleware][swagger-tools-middleware]: Connect middleware using Swagger information for various things (Ex: Request validation, routing, ...)
+* [Validation][swagger-tools-swagger-validation]: Documentation on how our Swagger validation works

 ## Installation